evanx/redishub/README.md

 There are other PaaS vendors that offer hosted Redis at scale, e.g. AWS ElastiCache, RedisLabs, OpenRedis and RedisGreen.

 I wish to experiment with orchestrating Redis instances, clusters and replicas, to automate RedisHub itself.
 However I'm more interested in other things e.g. auto-archival and supporting serverless lamdbas, than Redis hosting per se.

-#### What are RedisHub lambdas?

-These are envisaged as Redis-based lambdas that can be composed into microservices and apps.
-I'm choosing to misdefine "lambdas" as server-side components which access one or more keyspaces.
-They must be stateless to enable auto-scaling, but can store private and shared state in Redis of course.
-They must be written using a specific ES2016 framework, to simplify orchestration and management, e.g. configuration, keyspace access, logging and metrics.

 #### How will RedisHub support its lambdas?